tony-dev1/crypto-wallets-finder/README.md

 ### ❓ Is WalletGen legal?
 WalletGen is intended for **educational and research purposes only**.
 It should only be used on wallets you own or have permission to access.

-### ❓ Where can I download a database of known addresses with balance?
-You can download the current database given on the [page in the release](https://github.com/tony-dev1/crypto-wallets-finder/releases/tag/database).

 ### ❓ Do I need the internet to search through the database?
 No. Searching through the database does not require an internet connection, as the wallet balance is already known.